adamnicholson/fnmock/README.md

 # FnMock

-A PHP testing took for mocking PHP functions.
+A PHP testing tool for mocking PHP functions.

 Most mocking frameworks only allow mocking of objects.
-FnMock is a tiny class that makes it easy to test native PHP functions as long as the caller is namespaced.
+FnMock is a tiny class that makes it easy to test functions outside the context of a class.

+> **Important**: Mocking functions is only supported when the function caller is within a namespace.

+## Example

 ```php
 // Code